digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Byte length determines total number of values a byte can represent.

+A 1-bit byte can hold up to two values (1 and 0).
+A 2-bit byte can hold up to 4 (00, 11, 01, 10).
 An 8-bit byte can represent up to 256 values.

 ---

 ## Definition
 # Byte (3/3)

-To determine the maximum values a byte can represent, you can "raise" the 2 possible bit values (1 or 0) to the "power" of the byte length (8), notated as 2^8.
+To determine the maximum values a byte can represent, you raise the 2 possible bit values (1 or 0) to the power of the byte length (8), notated as 2^8.

 ```
 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2